nawab312/Kubernetes/Bare_Metal_Setup.md

 - It automates complex tasks such as certificate generation, kubeconfig creation, control-plane setup, and etcd configuration, which are error-prone when done manually.

 ---

+**How will you update Kubernetes Cluster on Bare Metal Server**
+- I will follow a ROLLING UPGRADE approach.
+- I upgrade the control-plane components first using kubeadm, ensuring etcd quorum is maintained.
+- Then I upgrade worker nodes one by one by draining each node, upgrading kubelet and kubeadm, and bringing the node back into service.
+- Step 1: Check compatibility
+  - Before upgrading:
+    - Read Kubernetes version skew rules
+    - Control plane must be upgraded before workers
+    - kubeadm must be upgraded to the same version as the target Kubernetes control-plane version before running `kubeadm upgrade`

 **How does traffic enter a Kubernetes cluster, especially on bare metal?**
 - Traffic enters a Kubernetes cluster through Services and Ingress.